jschanck-si/supercop-fastbuild/README.md

 supercop-fastbuild
 ==================

-This is just supercopy-20140425 with a few changes to make testing new primitives easier.
+This is supercopy-20140505 with a few changes to make testing new primitives easier.

 The main change is the addition of the "do-one-primitive" script.
 This lets you build just the packages you need to test the submission you're working on.